Support in Hawaii (2026)

 Material change of circumstances since the prior order; the change must be substantial and not contemplated at the time of the original order

-How Hawaii Calculates Child Support
+How Hawaii Compares

-The Melson formula works in three steps:
+The Melson formula operates in three distinct steps:

 3. Standard-of-living adjustment (SOLA).
 If the parents’ combined income exceeds the amount needed to cover basic needs for both parents and the child, a percentage of the surplus is allocated to the child.
 This adjustment ensures that the child benefits from a standard of living consistent with the parents’ actual income, rather than being limited to a basic subsistence amount.